Curtis is committed to the health and well-being of its students and offers:

 - 40% do not seek help

 - 50% have been so anxious they struggled in school

 Curtis provides short-term psychological services and support through a mental health team comprised of four licensed psychologists in walking distance to campus.
 If you find it difficult to talk with a friend about a situation, make an appointment with one of the psychologists.
 Some students might feel uncomfortable opening up to a mental health professional at first, but find that a private consult or two with the psychologist can be the first step to support.
 All sessions are confidential.
-All of our psychologists have years of experience counseling college age students and students studying in the performing arts.
+All of our psychologists have years of experience counseling college-age students and students studying in the performing arts.
 Students are advised and encouraged to refer to the Student Wellness Guide for more information and details about symptoms, recognizing the signs, and accessing resources for depression, anxiety, suicide, eating disorders, and addictions.

 Take your mental health seriously and seek help if you think you or a friend is at risk.
-If a family member has suffered from a mental illness make an appointment with a member of the mental health team for help and support.
-Heredity and genetic make-up can sometimes play a role and consulting with one of our psychologists could provide you support and ways to take charge of your life.
+If a family member has suffered from a mental illness, make an appointment with a member of the mental health team for help and support.
+Heredity and genetic make-up can sometimes play a role, and consulting with one of our psychologists could provide you support and ways to take charge of your life.

-Curtis is dedicated to foster a positive mental health community and ensure a safe and healthy atmosphere for all students.
+Curtis is dedicated to fostering a positive mental health community and ensure a safe and healthy atmosphere for all students.
 Students are encouraged to learn more about student rights via the Curtis Student Code of Conduct and the following governmental resources: